 When the feature "RFSPValidityTime" is supported, the PCF provided the RFSP Index value that indicates the EPC/E-UTRAN access is prioritized over 5GS access and a validity time associated to the provided RFSP Index as specified in 3GPP TS 29.507 [7], if the AMF decides to use the RFSP Index received from the PCF, then the AMF provides to the MME both, the received RFSP Index and the received validity time.
 The validity time indicates the time for which the RFSP Index will be used in the MME after 5GS to EPS mobility.

-NOTE 2: The RFSP validity time indicated by the PCF when the feature "RFSPValidityTime" is supported is used by the MME to allow the UE to stay in EPS for a period of time and avoid the potential ping-pong issue between 5GS and EPS (i.e., 5GS keeps sending the UE to EPS based on authorized RFSP Index from PCF, and the EPS keeps sending the UE back to 5GS immediately based on the subscribed RFSP Index).
+NOTE 2: The RFSP validity time indicated by the PCF when the feature "RFSPValidityTime" is supported is used by the MME to allow the UE to stay in EPS during the period of time indicated by the "rfspValTime" attribute as specified in 3GPP TS 29.507 [7] and avoid the potential ping-pong issue between 5GS and EPS (i.e., 5GS keeps sending the UE to EPS based on authorized RFSP Index from PCF, and the EPS keeps sending the UE back to 5GS immediately based on the subscribed RFSP Index).
 If due to UE mobility the AMF receives from the MME a validity time associated to the RFSP in use, the AMF shall ignore validity time received from the MME.

 NOTE 3: The PCF can reject the AM Policy Association establishment, e.g. the PCF cannot obtain the subscription-related information from the UDR and the PCF cannot make the policy decisions, as described in 3GPP TS 29.
 519 [12].
 In this case, the AMF deploys the Access and Mobility control policy information based on the policy retrieved from the UDM if available or the local configuration.
 In order to choose the RFSP Index in use, Allowed NSSAI and the UE related context information available at the AMF can also be used.